SilverPhoenix99/ducktape/README.md

 => "X<14e35b4> called \"on_loaded\""
 ```

+### Hookable arrays

 Future work
 ===========
-* Arrays passed to BA's should check for element changes.
+* Arrays and hashes passed to BA's should check for element changes (collections with hooks).
 * Multi sourced BA's.